<img alt="" src="https://secure.easy0bark.com/258864.png" style="display:none;">

 6. Purpose

-The final pillar of holistic wellbeing is perhaps one of the most critical in improving workplace well-being.
+The final pillar of holistic wellbeing is perhaps one of the most critical in improving wellbeing from the inside out.

 Why Take a Holistic Approach to Workplace Wellbeing?

-• Improve workplace culture: Corporate wellness programs often include fun and personalized activities that can foster team building and boost employee satisfaction by 67%.
+• Enhance workplace culture: Corporate wellness programs that include fun, personalized, and team-centric activities have been shown to boost employee satisfaction by 67%.

-• Enhance productivity: Organizations report a 66% increase in productivity after implementing holistic wellness programs that prioritize unique wellness needs.
+• Boost productivity: Organizations report a 66% increase in productivity after implementing holistic wellness programs that address individual wellness needs.

 So how can companies leverage holistic wellness in the workplace to empower their employees?